 The regulation of the derivatives markets has increased over the past several years, and additional future regulation of the derivatives markets may make derivatives more costly, may limit the availability or reduce the liquidity of derivatives, or may otherwise adversely affect the value or performance of derivatives.
-Any such adverse future developments could impair the effectiveness or raise the costs of the Portfolio's derivative transactions, impede the employment of the Portfolio's derivatives strategies, or adversely affect the Portfolio's performance.
+Any such adverse future developments could impair the effectiveness or raise the costs of the Portfolio's derivative transactions, impede the employment of the Portfolio's derivatives strategies, or adversely affect the Portfolio's derivative transactions impede the employment of the Portfolio's derivatives strategies, or adversely affect the Portfolio's performance.
 For instance, in October 2020, the SEC adopted a final rule related to the use of derivatives, short sales, reverse repurchase agreements and certain other transactions by registered investment companies.
 In connection with the final rule, the SEC and its staff will rescind and withdraw applicable guidance and relief regarding asset segregation and coverage transactions reflected in the Portfolio's asset segregation and cover practices discussed herein.
 Subject to certain exceptions, and after an eighteen-month transition period, the final rule requires the Portfolio to trade derivatives and other transactions that create future payment or delivery obligations (except reverse repurchase agreements and similar financing transactions) subject to value-at-risk leverage limits and certain derivatives risk management program and reporting requirements.
-These requirements may limit the ability of the Portfolio to invest in derivatives, short sales, reverse repurchase agreements and similar financing transactions, limit the Portfolio's ability to employ certain strategies that use these instruments and/or adversely affect the Portfolio's performance, efficiency in implementing its strategy, liquidity and/or ability to pursue its investment objectives and may increase the cost of the Portfolio's investments and cost of doing business, which could adversely affect investors.
+These requirements may limit the ability of the Portfolio's performance, efficiency in implementing its strategy, liquidity and/or ability to pursue its investment objectives and may increase the cost of the Portfolio's investments and cost of doing business, which could adversely affect investors.